stadium-software/user-management-portal/README.md

    4. Add the base URL of the application (excluding the page name) to the Url field (e.g https://stadium.server.url/StadiumAppName/)
    4. Copy the API key generated in SAM to the "ApiKey" field
    5. Select the Authentication method of the application (more on [authentication methods](#application-authentication-methods))
-   6. Open the "Management" page of the application
+   6. Open the "Manage" page of the application
    7. Select the "Fetch" button above the "Users" DataGrid to retrieve the application users and roles
    8. NOTE: At present only roles assigned to users can be fetched using the "User API", so make sure all roles are assigned to at least one user